sagemath/trac_to_gh/Issue 9723.md

 # Issue 9723: Sage will not start on 64-bit Solaris 10 - looks like related to M4RI upgrade

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9723

 Original creator: drkirkby